How to Become a Good Merchandiser Tips

 19. Negotiate cost prices with buyers and with vendors as well.

-20. Get approval for all type of samples.
+20. Get approval for all types of samples.

 22. Priority to the acceptable quality product.